-A healthy adult will weigh between 300 to 500 grams.
+A healthy bearded dragon will weigh between 300 to 500 grams.
 They should not lose more than 50 grams of body weight during brumation.
-If they are losing a large amount of weight, or if they begin to look thin and malnourished, then check for parasites or major health problems.
+If you notice signs of rapid weight loss, or if they begin to look thin and malnourished, then check for parasites or major health problems.

-You may be thinking, “How old will my Beardie be when they first brumate?”
+You may be thinking, “At what age will my bearded dragon brumate?”

 Unfortunately, that question cannot be answered with any certainty.
-Many bearded dragons will first brumate between 10 to 24 months of age.
+In most cases, a bearded dragon starts to brumate between 10 to 24 months of age.

-Some brumate earlier than others, and some may not brumate until three years old – if at all.
-There is no way to predict whether or not your Beardie will brumate.
-They may do it once a year, once every other year, or not at all.
+Many bearded dragons brumate earlier than others, and some may not brumate until three years old – if at all.
+There is no way to predict whether or not your bearded dragon will brumate.

-One thing that can be answered for certain is young Bearded Dragons (under nine months) should not brumate at all.
+One thing that can be answered for certain is baby Bearded Dragons (under nine months) should not brumate at all.